-*Best for individual teachers or teacher teams seeking supplies
+Adopt a Classroom is a good choice for individual teachers or teacher teams seeking classroom supplies.

-Teachers register on the Adopt a Classroom website and explain what they need.
+Teachers register with the platform, explaining what they need.

 Fees: None.
 One hundred percent of each individual donation goes to the teacher’s project.
 Corporate partners help defray the costs of running the platform.

-*Best for individual teachers or teacher teams seeking supplies or funds for class trips and class visitors
+DonorsChoose is a good choice for individual teachers or teacher teams seeking supplies or funds for class trips and class visitors.

 Fees: None.
-Individual donors are asked to add 15% above their donation to help overhead, teacher outreach, maintenance and build-out of the DonorsChoose.org website, BUT they may opt out.
+Individual donors are asked to add 15% above their donation to help overhead, teacher outreach, maintenance and maintenance of the DonorsChoose.org website, but they may opt out.
 About a quarter reduce or eliminate the allocation.